niklasmh/client-side-python-runner/README.md

 - [x] Create examples of usage.
 - [x] Lazy loading Python runners - because this is probably not something you want to deal with until you actually want to run the Python code.

+### Fixed bugs (1.0.1)

+- [x] Running code again before the engine has loaded leads to an error as it failes to load multiple times in a row.
+Resolved by adding the awaiting code to a queue, then execute them in order when the engine is ready.

 ## Later

 - [ ] Return consistent error messages across all engines as well as extract line and column numbers.
 This is essential feedback to users.
 - [ ] Include more Python runners.
 - [ ] Make it possible to run them offline (by building them into the project somehow)
+- [ ] Add portals between JavaScript and Python.
+Useful for executing functions outside the Python scope and the other way around (if possible).